 Junior Medical Officer (JMO) teaching program

-We welcome and encourage the support of the JMOs in the education of our medical students.
-To this end we have created the JMO program, which gives JMOs the opportunity to build their teaching skills in a more informal teaching program.
+We welcome and encourage the support of the JMOs and Registrars in the education of our medical students.
+To this end we have created the JMO program, which gives JMOs and Registrars the opportunity to build their teaching skills in a more informal teaching program.
 The purpose of the JMO informal teaching program is to give students more opportunity to see patients on the wards and in other clinical settings.
 It is important that any interaction by medical students with patients is under supervision so that they can have the feedback necessary in learning clinical skills.

 Your role as a JMO tutor is to see the students, ideally every week, during term time throughout the year to give them some informal tutorials on history-taking and/or physical examination, preferably at the bedside.
 There is no need to follow anything specific in their curriculum as this will be addressed in the formal tutorials each week.